 - Carefully read the prompt and make note of any particular instructions that you might otherwise miss.

-- Set out an outline for your essay.
+- Set out an outline for your essay (it doesn’t need to be particularly detailed).
 Note the sources you’ll use and any that you may need to add.
 Get feedback during office hours, especially if you are unsure of anything.